 Mandatory Banquet Tips and Service Charges

-Under California’s Division of Labor Standards Enforcement guidelines, if a restaurant imposes a mandatory banquet tip or service charge on patrons—such as a service charge of 15 percent for parties of six or more—if provided to the employees, it will generally be considered part of the employees’ wages.
+Under California’s Division of Labor Standards Enforcement guidelines, if a restaurant imposes a mandatory banquet tip or service charge on patrons—such as a service charge of 15 percent for parties of six or more—and pays out all or a portion of it to its employees, it will generally be considered part of the employees’ wages.
 However, computation of the regular rate in connection with mandatory gratuities and service charges are computed differently than for regular wages.
 The DLSE views mandatory tips and service charges as “bonuses.”
 Any overtime on “bonus” wages is calculated based on the period during which the bonus is earned and is computed separately form the regular rate overtime calculation used for other types of wages.